 Daily homework will be communicated and reviewed with students at the end of each school day with their homeroom teacher.
-Students in $6^{th}$ - $8^{th}$ grade will have access to a homework calendar on their teacher's webpage that will reflect daily homework from each class.
-Primary grade students will have assignment notebooks and/or homework folders that go home daily to be reviewed by parents and student.
-Students have the primary responsibility of completing their homework; in the instance that homework is not posted, homework will not be excused.
+All students will have assignment notebooks and/or homework folders that go home daily to be reviewed by parents and student.
+Parent signatures are required each day to ensure homework expectations are understood by all.
+Students have the primary responsibility of completing their homework.
+Parents are responsible for making sure students have completed their homework.